danielrmeyer/idaho_legislation_analysis/README.md

 # Idaho Legislation Analysis Code
-The goal of this project is to scrape bills from the Idaho Legislature and use chatGPT to detect constitutional issues.
+The goal of this project is to scrape bills from the Idaho Legislature and use the openai api to detect constitutional issues.

 First off create a virtualenv or otherwise install a newer version of Python (Python 3.13).
 Then install the dependencies with
 `pip install -r requirements.txt`